alanwhite1203/alanwhite1203.github.io/EqFuture.md

 •	A pricing model is mainly used to calculate risk for a future contract,  although it is utilized for computing both price and risk for a forward.
 •	The theoretical value of a future/forward depends on the dividend model assumption.
 •	There are two types of dividends: dividend yield (continuous dividend) or discrete dividend.
-•	The pricing methodology for Equity Forward/Future is straightforward as following:
-                                                        F=Se(r-q)(T-t)
-where F is the forward price, S is the spot price, r is the interest rate, q is dividend yield, and (T-t) is time to maturity.